 Use your original yard design or draw your own as a reference to create your perfectly illuminated outdoor space.
 You can use a piece of paper, a tablet, or computer...
 Whatever works best for you!
 The sky is the limit, so make it as elaborate or simple as you want.

 Generally, you're going to want to illuminate interesting elements like decks, patios, plants, trees and gazebos.
-To make this easier, you can use different shapes and colours to indicate fixtures on your plan -but don't worry- we'll go more in depth on that topic shortly.
+To make this easier, you can use different shapes and colors to indicate fixtures on your plan -but don't worry- we'll go more in depth on that topic shortly.

 Start by determining your viewing angles.
 It's important that your outdoor space looks the best from angles you will see it the most.
-For example, if you're lighting your backyard, you'll want to make sure your lights look good from the living room, deck or patio.
+For example, if you're lighting your backyard, you'll want to make sure your lights look good from the kitchen, living room, deck or patio.

 Walk around the space and check out those different angles.
 It'll be worth it, we promise.
 We recommend to add these sight lines on your plan, that way you'll know where to include your lights.

 Good lighting plans are all about the accents.
 Think long and hard about which elements you'd like illuminated at night.
 You want your lighting to create a safe space – so make sure to illuminate pathways, stairs, and perimeters of patios and decks.
 Don’t be afraid to get creative too!
-Light up your favourite plants, bushes, statues, decorative grasses, and more.
+Light up your favorite plants, bushes, statues, decorative grasses, and more.

 Add some broad, bright lights on your trees to create a lighting effect that enlarges your space.
 Use smaller, softer light around living spaces like patios and decks for a more romantic and warm feeling.